-- Neglecting integrity, cultural fit, and emotional intelligence in talent selection and promotions
+- Neglecting integrity, passion for the purpose, and emotional intelligence in talent selection and promotions

 - Failing to invest adequately in developing leaders with character

-- Not seeking input from everybody in the organization regarding purpose, values, vision
+- Not seeking input from everybody in the organization regarding the shared purpose, values, and vision

 - Failing to inculcate values into daily decisions